A conjecture concerning determinism, reduction, and measurement in quantum mechanics

-In the theory of Ghirardi, Rimini and Weber [40], [41] the reduction (collapse) is also a contraction, but to a Gaussian function occupying a spatial region determined by a new constant of nature suggested to be of the order of $10^{-7}$ m.
-Moreover, like the other collapse theories, [42], [43], that theory is not deterministic.

-In contrast to the usual postulate the narrow contracted packet $\spsi{c}$ of our theory need not be exactly but may only approximately be equal to the eigenpacket $\psi_n$ associated with the position $\bfitr_0$.
-Moreover, $\spsi{c}$ is not the final wavepacket, which leaves the apparatus, because there is one more step.
+A fresh look at what is actually done in real experiments shows that every apparatus fans out the incoming wavepacket into a coherent superposition of eigenpackets of the observable, which are located in separate regions of space.
+This \emph{fanning-out} step is an essential new ingredient of our theory.
+It associates a particular region of space with a particular eigenvalue of the observable.
+It is not a mathematical but a physical problem.
+The mathematical expansions (4.1), (4.3) are always possible.
+But the wavepacket must be exposed to such a physical situation in which the eigenfunctions \{$\psi_l$\} and \{$\psi(a)$\}, respectively, become spatially separated from each other.
+The design of an apparatus with the physical laws accomplishing this is a challenge to the inventiveness and ingenuity of the experimental physicist.
+The most obvious examples are the prisms, polarizing beam splitters, diffraction gratings, and the magnetic field in the Stern-Gerlach device.

+{\bf{4.2\emph{~Contraction}}}\\ According to what was stated in Section 2, all superposed eigenpackets $\psi_l(\bfitr,t)$ or $\psi(a;\bfitr,t)$ have the same absolute phase constant as the original incoming wavepaket.
+They are all coherent and together represent the incoming particle.
+They then enter the \emph{sensitive region} of the apparatus.
+We call it the \emph{screen} (e.g. a photographic layer).
+This is the region (`context') where the contractions are to occur.
+The screen consists of many very small incoherent cluster wavepackets with differing phase constants.
+There is certainly one cluster whose phase constant matches the one of the eigenpackets and satisfies the contraction condition (3.2b), where $\psi_1$ now is the incoming wavepacket and $\psi_2$ one of the cluster packets of the screen.
+The overlap volume between these two is very small because the cluster packets are very small.
+The incoming wavepacket is thus effectively contracted to the place of one of the cluster packets.

+That different cluster wavepackets have different phase constants is a crucial condition in our approach.
+The facts that the clusters are very small, and that in calculating scattering amplitudes it is an approved approximation that each scattering center in the target material acts as if it were alone \cite[p.
+370]{Messiah}, favors our assumption.

+The incoming wavepacket, according to Section~3, turns into a Gauss function of the order of the overlap volume $\upsilon_{\mbox{o}}$, that here is practically the volume of the clusters in the screen or part of it.
+It can be assumed that the bounds which keep the cluster together are much stronger than those between the cluster and its environment, so that in first approximation Eq.~(3.1) applies here too.
+In any case the incoming wavepacket after the contraction occupies the place of a particular eigenfunction of the observable.
+This wavepacket need not be exactly equal to the eigenpacket but can be taken to be a good approximation to it.

-In the third and last step\\ the contracted wavepacket $\spsi{c}(\bfitr_0;\bfitr,t)$ interacts with the wavepacket $\spsi{cl}$ that represents the cluster.
-This is a dynamical interaction governed by the Schr\"odinger equation and leads to the final wavepacket $\spsi{f}(\bfitr,t)$.
+{\bf{4.3\emph{~Dynamical interaction}}}\\ The incoming wavepacket after contraction interacts with the wavepacket that represents the cluster.
+This is a dynamical interaction governed by the Schr\"odinger equation.
+It leads to the final wavepacket $\spsi{f}(\bfitr,t)$, and the internal wave functions have participated in this.